free statistics

 Plants in the Exotic Rainforest Collection

-Images on this website are Copyright protected.
-They are not in the public domain!
-Contact us before attempting to reuse.
+Images on this website are copyright protected.
+Contact us before any reuse.

 In depth information on how to grow Philodendron species, Click this Link

-Within our collection we have over 70 species of Philodendron.
-If you are seeking other photos, click this link:
+Within our collection we have many species of Philodendron.
+If you are seeking other photos, click this link

 Philodendron rugosum Bogner & G.S.
 Bunting